De-duplicate Music Files in MacBook Air/Pro

 The directly perceivable signs are the increasingly smaller storage as well as the increasingly slower performance rate.
 We might intentionally or inadvertently create some useless contents like duplicates, especially music files in MacBook Air/Pro.
 In order to speed up Mac, you should clean up your Mac.
 So, how to clean redundant songs?
 Any ideas?
 No?
 Why not scroll down and read on.

-- Part 3: Free Ways to Clean My MacBook Air/Pro
+- Method 2: Free Way to One-click Clean Music Files on MacBook Air/Pro

 Actually, if iTunes is the only source where you purchase and download music files.
 Lucky to you.
 It's a cakewalk to remove duplicate songs via iTunes.
 Note that this method only works for deleting those from iTunes Store.
 Launch iTunes and click "Library" > "Songs" on the interface.
 Next, select "File" from the top toolbar and head to "Library" > "Show Duplicate Items".
 It might take a while to scan duplicates.
 Then, please highlight the desired items and delete them.